shengnanh20/ST_GCN_ASIST/README.md

 # Predicting Team Performance with Spatial Temporal Graph Convolutional Networks

-This repo contains the code related to the paper "Predicting Team Performance with Spatial Temporal Graph Convolutional Networks" @ ICPR 2022.
+This repo contains the code related to the paper "Predicting Team Performance with Spatial Temporal Graph Convolutional Networks"
+@ICPR 2022.

 ## Dependencies